hopsoft/han/readme.md

 **Note**: The User resource is actually the same across all states.
 The difference being the available transitions from each state.

-Because HAN is concerned with resources, their states & transitions, it makes no assumptions related to API consumers & does not presume to dictate UI concerns.
+Because HAN is concerned with resources (their states & transitions), it makes no assumptions related to API consumers & does not presume to dictate UI concerns.

 ## Data Structures